c15r/studentday/content/posts/my-first-post.md

    - Click on _Next_
 5. Configure build settings
    - Choose a suitable _App name_ for your project
    - The _Build and test settings_ should be autodetect.
-However, as we are using a special theme requiring a SASS process, we need to patch the hugo binary.
+However, as we are using a special theme requiring a SASS processor, we need to patch the hugo binary as we depend on the _extended_ version of Hugo (more details see https://github.com/aws-amplify/amplify-hosting/issues/884).
      Therefore, use the amplify build config below:
      ```yaml
       version: 1
       frontend: